Skjuber/React-Chat-Application/README.md

 # Technologies

 • React
 • Scaledrone

 # Connect to Scaledrone

-You can create your Scaledrone channel for free using this[link](https://www.scaledrone.com/).
+You can create your Scaledrone channel for free using this [link](https://www.scaledrone.com/).

 To connect to the channel you need to paste your channel ID in App.js component